 - Suffered back or neck pain for over one week

 - Degenerative disc disease

 - Worn spinal joints (called posterior facet syndrome)

 - Injured or diseased spinal nerve roots (called radiculopathy)

 You are fully clothed during spinal decompression therapy.
 Your healthcare provider fits you with two harnesses and you lie down on the computer-controlled table.
 The computer settings are then customized to your specific condition.

 Can anyone be treated?

 Spinal decompression therapy is not recommended for pregnant women, patients who have severe osteoporosis, severe obesity or severe nerve damage.
-It is also not recommended if you have had spinal surgery with instrumentation (screws, metal plates or cages).
+It is also not recommended if you have had spinal surgery with instrumentation (screws, metal plates

 For most patients, spinal decompression is a safe and effective therapy.
 Your healthcare provider can help you decide if spinal decompression is right for you and your specific condition.